Masterzach32/VT-Timetable-Api/README.md

 A Kotlin API for the [Virginia Tech Timetable of Classes](https://banweb.banner.vt.edu/ssb/prod/HZSKVTSC.P_DispRequest)

+Used by the course opening notifier [Course Patrol](https://coursepatrol.net)!

 ### Usage:

 The API provides access to the timetable through the Timetable object.